-Perform the following steps to remove the service access cover:
+Use this procedure to remove the service access cover.

-- 1. Loosen the thumbscrew (A) located at the rear of the cover. - 2.
-Slide the cover (B) toward the rear of the system.
-When the front of the service access cover has cleared the upper frame ledge, lift the cover up and off the system.
+- 1. Loosen the thumbscrew (A) located at the rear of the outside cover. - 2.
+Slide the cover (B) toward the rear of the system unit.
+When the front of the service access cover has cleared the upper frame ledge, lift the cover up and off the system unit.